Bar COurse Aptitude TEst (BCAT)

 The Bar Course Aptitude Test (BCAT) is designed to test aspiring Barristers.
 The BCAT applicant must undergo this test before they can gain entry onto the Bar Professional Training Course (BPTC).

-A comprehensive and detailed guide is the ultimate preparation tool for anyone pursuing a career as a Barrister.
-The book contains insider advice, what to expect on the day of your assessment and lots and lots of questions for you to work through.
+A comprehensive and detailed download guide is the ultimate preparation tool for anyone pursuing a career as a Barrister.
+The guide contains insider advice, what to expect on the day of your assessment and lots and lots of questions for you to work through.

 SAMPLE TEST QUESTIONS AND ANSWERS FOR THE BCAT

 The Bar Course Aptitude Test (BCAT) is the first step of a candidate’s training process for becoming a Barrister and it is this step which marks the beginning of a long journey into a challenging but rewarding career.

 This book will cover everything you will need to know about the Bar Course Aptitude Test and the process involved.
 This book has been created to ensure a candidate is fully prepared for the test and is given all the information they will need to know.